deep-spaced/deep-spaced.github.io/resume.md

 title: Just the details
 ---

 This is really just the boring technical details of Andrew Anderson.
-Interested in finding out more about me?
-Take a look at my [About page](http://substratalcode.com) or maybe some of [my photography](http://substratalcode.smugmug.com/).
+Interested in finding out [more about me](/)?

 ## Skillset

-Focused on server side technologies, such as *PHP* and *Ruby on Rails*.
+Focused on server side technologies, such as **Ruby on Rails** and **PHP**.

-Capable in browser focused languages, working in *Javascript* with *jQuery* being the primary framework.
+Capable in browser focused languages, working in **Javascript** with **jQuery** as the primary framework.

-Interested and learning about automated testing with tools like *RSpec* and *Capybara*.

 Primary influencer of adoption of agile methodologies (typically by another name) in current work environment.

+Interested and learning about automated testing with tools like **RSpec** and **Capybara**.

-Technical support for retail clients through a variety of high profile and high revenue sales.
+Technical support for retail clients through a variety of high profile and high revenue sales, including custom browser programming to accommodate client needs.

 ## Accomplishments

-Oversaw and implemented the development of several custom content management systems, one of which runs over 30 websites.
+Helped design and primarily developed several custom content management systems, one of which runs over 30 websites.

-Instituted internal workflow tools such as *Git* and *Grunt*, from evangelization to implementation to teaching.
+Instituted internal workflow tools such as **Git** and **Grunt**, from evangelization to implementation to teaching.

-Developed conference information application for iPads utilizing HTML/JS.
-Application abilities included schedule, slide synchronization, and video streaming.
+Development of custom applications for clients, including a native iOS application and a conference information app.
+The conference app included synchronized slide sharing setup and video streaming.

+Worked with multiple API systems including creating Ruby wrappers.

+Developed a website management application in Adobe Air.

+Development and implementation of website from incredibly detailed to mobile-first designs.

+Conversion of existing sites from CSS2 to mobile-first responsive with scattered CSS3.

 Created design guide and cues for a small business, integrated cues into multiple Wordpress-based websites.
 (Don't hire me for design, by the way.)

-Implemented an API wrapper in Ruby: [campminder-ruby](https://bitbucket.org/ronningendesign/campminder-ruby).

 ## Education

 1. 2004-2006, **Associates Degree in Information Systems Technology**, Wytheville Community College
-2. 2006-2006, **Bachelor's Degree in Computer Science**, Old Dominion University
+2. 2006-2009, **Bachelor's Degree in Computer Science**, Old Dominion University

 ## Work History